 Welcome to our school

-*Please scroll down for more photos & a slideshow*
+*Please scroll down for more photos*

 Autumn Term 2017

 Children are required to bring their PE kit and leave it in their locker.
 PE lessons will take place on Tuesdays and Fridays, although there may be other times during the week when they may require their kit in school.
 If your child has pierced ears can you please ensure you have signed the disclaimer and/or remove earrings on the days they have PE.